haskell/haskell-ide-engine/README.md

     \ }
 ```

-It may be helpful to also specify the project root for hie-wrapper, writing instead:
+Since LanguageClient-neovim doesn't start language servers in the project root, it may also be helpful to also specify the project root for hie-wrapper, writing instead:

 ```
 let g:LanguageClient_serverCommands = {